Our Known Historical Highlights – Kiwanis Club of Tacoma

 The Club’s first known minority president is Willie Stewart, who served in 1981-82 and 2016-17.
 Shirley Bushnell is the first woman president in 1995-96 after Kiwanis International ended a 72-year men-only tradition with over 2/3rds of the 5,600 delegates affirming.

 Merle Palmer, President 1988-89, while serving in the U.S. Navy in WW II, saw colleagues of color that had made the same commitment to their country and were exposed to the same dangers as sailors with light skin.
 He saw their capabilities ignored, their skills underutilized and their sacrifice less honored because of skin color.
 He resolved he would find some way, if he returned from the war, to right this injustice.
 Supported by other members, he founded Palmer Scholars with the mission to increase the number of low income students of color from Pierce County who graduate from a post-secondary degree program.
-Inaugurated with Pastor Al Davies as the Eastside Community Church Minority Scholarship Fund, Palmer Scholars has helped over 400 hundred low-income students of color from Pierce County earn a post-secondary degree.
+Inaugurated with Pastor Al Davies as the Eastside Community Church Minority Scholarship Fund, Palmer Scholars has helped over 650 hundred low-income students of color from Pierce County with 83& (>400) earn a post-secondary degree.
+200 students are now in the program.
+WorkForce Central has partnered with Palmer Scholars to offer mentorship and scholarships to young adults who want to pursue post-secondary education, including certificate training, two-year college and technical school.

 © 2018 Kiwanis club of Tacoma